Rueibin Chen: Soloist

 Ruiebin Chen debuted at the age of ten with the Taipei Symphony Orchestra.
 He was named the Principal Soloist of "Moldova" Iasi and Tirgu Mures Philharmonic Orchestra in Romania.
 As a solo pianist, he appeared in many orchestras around the world, including: the Los Angeles Philharmonic, Utah Symphony, Pacific Symphony, Budapest Symphony, Prague Symphony, Czech State Philharmonic of Brno, Moscow State Symphony, Russian State Symphony, Polish National Radio Symphony, Singapore Symphony, New Philharmonia Japan, Shanghai Symphony, National Symphony Taiwan, Taipei Symphony, Hong Kong Sinfonietta and London Chamber Players, among others.

 Chen has been the soloist for many different orchestras around the world.
 He's also been invited to play in various festivals such as:the International Salzburg Music Festival, Vienna Spring Festival, Schleswig-Holstein Music Festival, Hong Kong Festival, Taipei Music Festival, Taipei Arts Festival, the International Rachmaninoff Music Festival in Moscow, the Janáček Music Festival in Czechoslovakia, the Chopin Festivals, and more.
 He made his European debut in the Grosser Saal of the Konzerthaus in Vienna in 1984.

 Depicted "...one of those geniuses that come along once in twenty years..."
 (Neue Zuercher Zeitung, Switzerland), Chen's career as a concert pianist kick-started upon his victories at major international piano competitions.

 At 16 he became the youngest winner of the Rachmaninoff Piano Competition.
 Before the age of 20 he already won eighteen medals at major international piano competitions, five of them gold medals.
-The competitions he was won including the world-renowned: Rubinstein(Tel Aviv), Chopin(Warsaw), Bachauer (Utah),Rome, Rachmaninoff and Bellini (Italy),to name a few.
+The competitions he won including the world-renowned: Rubinstein(Tel Aviv), Chopin(Warsaw), Bachauer (Utah), Rome, Rachmaninoff and Bellini (Italy), to name a few.